Skip to main content

 Tips to support your child

-There are several ways to help youth safely deal with their contact to (or even use of) cannabis.
+There are several ways to help youth safely deal with their contact with (or even use of) cannabis.
 It is important to remember the many reasons youth use cannabis and to understand the interests and concerns of your child.
 It is not helpful to just tell them not to use cannabis.

 The tips below will help you support your child and reduce any risks from cannabis use:

-• Stay connected: Adolescence is a time when your child may want to pull away.
+• Stay connected.
+Adolescence is a time when your child may want to pull away.
 It is important to respect their independence and stay connected at the same time.
 Build a strong relationship with your child by taking part in activities with them and getting to know their interests and their friends.
 Your healthy relationship will mean it is more likely you can help them to make informed and safer choices.

-• Talk about it: Have open, ongoing talks so your child is able to express their ideas and hear yours.
+• Talk about it.
+Have open, ongoing talks so your child is able to express their ideas and hear yours.
 If you let the discussion grow out of opportunities that come up, it is more likely you will have a meaningful talk.
 Show respect for and a real interest in what they think.
 You will have lots of opportunity to share any concerns you have (about the legal and health risks of having, using, selling or sharing cannabis) once you show you are willing to listen.

-• Be curious: Try to understand and recognize that connecting with your child is more important than what you talk about.
+• Be curious.
+Try to understand and recognize that connecting with your child is more important than what you talk about.
 Build trust with active listening skills, ask open questions and seek understanding.
 Avoid trying to scare, shame or lecture as these do not build trust or show caring.

-• Focus on well-being: Let your child know that you care about their well-being.
+• Focus on well-being.
+Let your child know that you care about their well-being.
 This means helping them develop the skills to make wise decisions; to know when to take risks and when to play it safe.
 Help your child consider the broader impact that cannabis may have on their life and to not just focus on the moment.
 Be there to help even when they make mistakes, for example, if they need a ride because they failed to plan a safe way home.
 Work with your child to help them develop strategies to use or things they can say or do to help them get out of uncomfortable or harmful situations.

-• Be informed: You do not need to be an expert, but when you take the time to learn about things that are important to your child, it shows you care.
+• Be informed.
+You do not need to be an expert, but when you take the time to learn about things that are important to your child, it shows you care.
 It also allows you to have meaningful two-way conversations with your child in which you both contribute and learn.
 When there is a chance to talk about cannabis, you will have a foundation on which to build.
 Remember you don’t need all the answers.
 It can be fun to look things up together.
 Check out Foundry’s website for information and tips on cannabis use for young people.

-• Be supportive: Youth use cannabis for many reasons: to feel good, to fit in or to cope with stress.
+• Be supportive.
+Youth use cannabis for many reasons: to feel good, to fit in or to cope with stress.
 If your child is experimenting, or thinking about it, with cannabis, be ready to help them reflect on their reasons and processes for making decisions.
 Be sure they consider other ways to take care of their needs and get support.

-• Be an example: Reflect on how you make decisions about how to have fun, socialize with friends, deal with stress or keep going when it is tough.
+• Be an example.
+Reflect on how you make decisions about how to have fun, socialize with friends, deal with stress or keep going when it is tough.
 How does substance use fit in?
 Be honest about your own struggles or the things you don’t know using age-appropriate language.
 Talk about why people use substances, the potential benefits and harms of substance use and how to deal with pressures in life.

-• Be ready: Pay attention to what is going on in your child’s life.
+• Be ready.
+Pay attention to what is going on in your child’s life.
 Notice any sudden changes in mood or school performance.
 Are they avoiding activities they previously enjoyed?
 Your child could be going through a normal stage, but it could also be a sign of problematic cannabis use or a mental health challenge.
 Always be ready to listen.
 Respect their need for independence, but also be sure they know you are ready to help.

 This section was informed by “Cannabis: What Parents/Guardians and Caregivers Need to Know” with permission from The Centre for Addiction and Mental Health and School Mental Health ASSIST for use in British Columbia and developed in conjunction with the Canadian Institute for Substance Use Research.